Neeraj scripts history with stunning javelin throw gold, India's first athletics medal at Olympics | Sports-Games

 Chopra came into the final as a medal contender after topping the qualification round on Wednesday with a stunning first round throw of 86.59m.

+His third throw was a poor 76.76m, he then fouled his next two attempts before a final effort of 84.24m.

+By the time the Nordic javelin left his right hand in his second attempt, he knew that it was going the farthest among all and he raised both his arms in jubilation, confident that the job had been done.

-Season leader and pre-tournament gold favourite Johannes Vetter of Germany, who had thrown the javelin to 90m plus distances seven times between April and June, was eliminated after the first three throws as he was placed ninth with a best effort of 82.52m.
+After the end of the event, Chopra ran towards the Indian contingent in the stands with raised fists and wrapped himself with the tri-colour to run a short lap of honour.
+Season leader and pre-tournament gold favourite Johannes Vetter of Germany, who had thrown the spear to 90m plus distances seven times between April and June, was shockingly eliminated after the first three throws as he was placed ninth with a best effort of 82.52m.

 Top eight after the first three throws get three more attempts while the remaining four in the 12-man final are eliminated.

-With his fifth career-best throw, Chopra has done something which the likes of late Milkha Singh and P T Usha could not do in 1960 and 1984 editions.
+With his fifth career best throw, Chopra has done what the likes of late Milkha Singh and P T Usha could not do in 1960 and 1984 editions.

+''Today is truly a momentous day for Indian athletics and for the country.
+Nothing is bigger than an Olympic medal, that too a gold.
+We have waited for long but finally achieved our goal,'' Athletics Federation of India President Adille Sumariwalla.

 Three track and field athletes were part of the five-member team -- the other two being wrestlers -- in that Games.